 The EPSRC's Policy Framework on Research Data sets out nine expectations concerning research data.
 Learn what these expectations mean for you.

-In 2011 EPSRC published its Policy Framework on Research Data which includes a number of expectations that need to be fully met by those it funds by May 2015.
-In essence the Principal Investigator needs to make sure that EPSRC funded research data are freely/openly available with as few restrictions as possible.
+In 2011 EPSRC published its Policy Framework on Research Data which includes several expectations that need to be fully met by those it funds by May 2015.
+In essence, the Principal Investigator needs to make sure that EPSRC funded research data are freely/openly available with as few restrictions as possible.

 What do researchers need to do?